lightbug-io/docs/apis/v2/index.md

 ### OpenAPI specification

-This documentaiton site is generated using and OpenAPI specification document.
+This documentation site is generated using and OpenAPI specification document.

 Clients will also soon be generated using this specification, as well as the specification being available for download.